u8slvn/sutoppu/README.md

 - The `errors` dictionary is reset before each validation
 - Keys are specification class names
 - Values are the descriptions defined in the specifications
-- Negated specifications that fail show "Not ~" prefixed descriptions
+- Negated specifications that fail show "Expected condition to NOT satisfy: [original description]" as description

 ## Real-World Examples